Fangjingxiaotao/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.polyu.edu.hk/
 education:
   courses:
-    - course: PHD in Nanjing University of Science and Technology
+    - course: PHD in navigation guidance and control
       institution: Nanjing University of Science and Technology
       year: 2018
     - course: BEng in Nanjing University of Science and Technology